eventide-project/docs/user-guide/logging/log-tags.md

 See the [Get user guide](/user-guide/retrieving/batch.md) for more information on the `Get` class.

-## Get::Last
+## Get::Stream::Last

-The following tags are applied to log messages recorded by a `Get::Last`:
+The following tags are applied to log messages recorded by a `Get::Stream::Last`:

 | Tag | Description |
 | --- | --- |